Occupational Therapy Assistant

 • Emotional stability to demonstrate professional interactions with faculty, patients, families, and all other professional staff; to demonstrate respect and confidentiality; to demonstrate good judgment and ethical behavior; to deal effectively with conflict situations; and to demonstrate responsibility for oneself and his/her actions.

 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s phone number C/O AOTA is 301.652.2682 and the website is www.acoteonline.org.
+ACOTE’s phone number C/O AOTA is 301.652.6611.
+The website is www.acoteonline.org and email is email@example.com

 Certification and Licensure

 Graduates of the program are eligible to sit for the National Certification Examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
-Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT certification and/or attain state licensure.
+All states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination and evidence of good moral character.
+A criminal record may affect a graduate’s ability to sit for the NBCOT certification and/or attain state licensure.

 Required Course Sequence - Fall Semester 1